 By Youth, For Youth

 At SafeSpace, we listen to youth, and take their advice.
 Students on our Youth Advisory Board advise us on everything from the staff we hire and art for the walls to our brand and message.
-At our Menlo Park Center, we have 16 students from Menlo-Atherton, Woodside, Menlo, Sacred Heart Preparatory and Nueva high schools — as well as Menlo College students — serving on our board.
+At our Menlo Park Center, we have 55 middle and high school students serving on our board in San Mateo and Santa Clara Counties.
 They are seriously awesome.